Milkado/go-migrations/README.md

 ### Final
-- Make a standalone package for go modules
+- Make a full blown db standalone package for go modules
 - Use in ```"go-api-blueprint/boilerplate"``` future project